-While it is certainly plausible to suppose this serpent was a member of God’s heavenly host, or divine counsel, and a spiritual being who had rebelled against God, there is no hard evidence that this character was Satan.
-In fact, devil, or the Greek word diabolos, never appears in the Old Testament.
-Prior to Revelation, there is no association between the serpent of Genesis 3 and Satan.
-Arguably, even in Revelation there is no connection between the serpent of the garden of Eden and the serpent called the devil (Revelation 12:9).
+While it is certainly plausible to suppose this serpent was a member of God’s heavenly host, or divine counsel, and a spiritual being who had rebelled against God, there is no hard evidence in the passage itself that this character was Satan.
+The word devil (from the Greek word diabolos) is a New Testament word, not a term we find in the Old Testament.
+Prior to Revelation, there is no explicit association between the serpent of Genesis 3 and Satan.
+Arguably, even in Revelation a case could be made that there is no connection between the serpent of the garden of Eden and the serpent called the devil (Revelation 12:9).

-There is this connection made, however, in second temple literature.
-For example, 1 Enoch speaks about the “angel” who “led Eve astray”—though this being was referred to as Gadreel, not Satan.
-The Wisdom of Solomon says, “through the devil’s envy death entered the world, and those who are on his side suffer for it.”
+The connection is made somewhat in second temple literature.
+For example, 1 Enoch speaks about the “angel” who “led Eve astray”—though this being was referred to as “Gadreel,” not Satan.
+The Wisdom of Solomon says, “Through the devil’s envy death entered the world, and those who are on his side suffer for it.”
 Satan, at Qumran, is opposed to humanity as the leader of darkness.
-However, it is not until after the New Testament was written that we begin to see the connection between Satan and the snake of the Garden of Eden.
+However, it is not until after the New Testament was written that we begin to see the explicit connection between Satan and the snake of the Garden of Eden.

-Simply using the Old Testament, however, one could still at the very least connect the serpent figure of Genesis 3 with a divine being who decides to rebel against God and deceive Adam and Eve.1
+Simply using the Old Testament, however, one could still at the very least connect the serpent figure of Genesis 3 with a spiritual being who decides to rebel against God and deceive Adam and Eve.1

 What About Genesis 3:15?

-In Ancient Near Eastern literature the serpent is a chaos creature.
+In Ancient Near Eastern literature, the serpent is a chaos creature.
 Heiser takes the serpent as being a member of the divine council who dissents.
-This snake (nachash) isn’t just an animal, but the ANE world would have seen it as referring to a spiritual being, and in Heiser’s view, likely one of the elohim of the divine council.
+This snake (nachash) isn’t just an animal; the Ancient Near Eastern world would have seen it as referring to a spiritual being, and in Heiser’s view, likely one of the divine council.

 Satan is not a name in the Old Testament.
 Satan also does not start off in the Bible as the cosmic enemy of God.
 In fact, most of the 27 occurrences of satan in the Old Testament read “the satan.”
 Like English, Hebrew does not attach the definite article “the” to names.
 This means that “the satan” is actually an office or role rather than a name.